jobial-io/scase/README.md

 # Scase

-Deploy Scala code as a service or serverless function without boilerplate
+Easily deploy Scala code as a microservice or serverless function with zero boilerplate and maximum type safety.

 When we think of implementing a microservice or a serverless function, we typically want to do something like: